bacontsu/halflife-extended/README.md

 [![Discord  - RPC](https://img.shields.io/badge/Discord_-RPC-3f3fa6?logo=discord&logoColor=ffffff)](https://github.com/discord/discord-rpc)

 # Half Life : Extended SDK
 Source Code of Half Life : Extended as a open source modbase for everyone publicly, make your own mod with alot of features easily based on this SDK.
 Equipped with modern features and tools to improve gameplay and development wise.
+Based on the [Half-Life Updated SDK][1]

 ## Features
 In this section, we will list the important features of this SDK